How Do Tariffs Impact the Stock Market?

 (Image credit: Chip Somodevilla via Getty Images)

 From a macro view, the economic impact of tariffs tends to be negative.
-But the specific tie to the stock market is harder to measure except in extreme circumstances, such as Trump’s "Liberation Day" tariffs.
+But the specific tie to the stock market is harder to measure except in extreme circumstances, such as the "Liberation Day" tariffs.
 Most tariffs don’t normally result in an immediate 11% repricing of the stock market.

-So what is normal, and why is this time different?
+What is normal, and why is this time different?

 Under normal conditions, tariffs might be a mild negative for the market but not enough on their own to move the needle much.